ojaroker/GateHacks/README.md

 ### Game Dynamics

 After each round, all projects are reset, and players allocate their tokens again based on their valuations.

+The game ends when there is only one player left with tokens.